bonomani/devmon/docs/INSTALLATION.md

 ### Update ownership and group
 ```
-According to the user that will run devmon (here xymon)
+According to the user that will run Devmon (here xymon)
 chown -R xymon ./devmon
 chgrp -R xymon ./devmon
 ```